The Family-Ness: Humans

 Apparently the single parent to Angus and Elspeth (their mother is never seen or mentioned).
 A Scotsman, he has ginger hair with a bushy beard, and he plays the bagpipes.
-He is the keeper of the loch, but never sees a Loch Ness Monster, and when anyone mentions seeing one, he says it is "stuff of nonsense".
+He is the keeper of the loch, but never sees a Loch Ness Monster, and when anyone mentions seeing one, he says it is "stuff and nonsense".
 He also happily thinks it's the wind whenever he hears a thistle whistle and even in one episode tells another that he hears this sound once in a while.